joser27/lwjgl-stuff/Readme.md

 ### Debug Tips
 1. Use **F3** to enable debug mode for comprehensive information
-2. **NoClip mode (N)** is great for exploring world generation
+2. **NoClip mode (N)** is great for exploring the 3D world
 3. **Wireframe mode (F)** helps visualize geometry
+4. **Lighting mode (L)** to test different atmospheric conditions
+5. **Fog mode (T)** to test horror atmosphere effects
-4. Monitor performance metrics to optimize gameplay
+6. Monitor performance metrics to optimize gameplay
-5. Use **R** to quickly reset position if stuck

 ## Troubleshooting

-### Texture Loading Issues
+### Model Loading Issues
-If textures fail to load, ensure the `app/resources/` directory contains:
+If 3D models fail to load, ensure the `app/resources/` directory contains:
-- `textures/dirt.png`
-- `textures/stone.png`
-- `textures/grass.png`
-- `textures/player.png`
-- `textures/Skyboxes/BlueSkySkybox.png`
-- `fonts/reflow-sans-demo/Reflow Sans DEMO.ttf`
+- `models/` directory with GLB and OBJ files
+- `textures/` directory with PNG texture files
+- `animations/` directory with animation frame sequences

 ### Performance Issues
 - Monitor FPS and frame time with debug mode
-- Reduce render distance if experiencing lag
 - Check CPU utilization graph for bottlenecks
+- Use wireframe mode to identify rendering issues

+### Lighting Issues
+- Press **L** to cycle through lighting modes
+- Ensure fog is properly configured for the lighting mode
+- Check that all models have proper material assignments

 ---

-Enjoy exploring your voxel world! 🎮⛏️
+Enjoy exploring your 3D world! 🎮🌟